 Give us a call as soon as you’ve regained control of your situation.
 We can help determine the severity of your dental injury, and get you in our office as soon as possible for prompt emergency care.

-The sooner you see a dentist for your dental emergency, the sooner you’ll be on your way to back to optimal dental health.
+The sooner you see our Folsom dentist for your dental emergency, the sooner you’ll be on your way to back to optimal dental health.
 We offer same-day care to ensure that you get the treatment you need when you need it.

 We offer after-hours appointments to patients of record who are experiencing serious dental emergencies.
 We understand that emergencies don’t just happen from 9 to 5, so we extend ourselves and our care to best help our patients in their times of need.
 If a dental emergency strikes beyond business hours, give us a call to schedule an after-hours appointment and get the help you need from our team.